Contact

 Service area covered

 National Roof Repair Authority indexes contractor and service data across all 50 United States.
-The directory is organized by state and, within populated metropolitan markets, by county or municipality.
+The provider network is organized by state and, within populated metropolitan markets, by county or municipality.
 The scope of coverage reflects the national structure of the roofing services sector, which spans three primary contractor classification categories:

 Residential roofing contractors — Typically licensed under residential or general contractor classifications at the state level.
 Work governed by IRC Chapter 9 (Roof Assemblies and Rooftop Structures) in jurisdictions that have adopted the ICC's model codes.